Maiken Baird: Early life and career

-Directing career
+Venus and Serena

 Baird met and became friends with Michelle Major while working together for ABC News.
 The pair became interested in directing a documentary about the Williams sisters in 2007 and began pitching the project.
 After what Baird says were "countless meetings and hundreds of emails" the sisters allowed Baird and Major access to film them throughout 2011.
 The pair went on to film over 400 hours of footage over the course of the year.
 In 2013 Baird and Major became the target of a lawsuit by the United States Tennis Association over their use of unauthorized footage in the film.
 While Baird and Majors initially sought and received an invitation from the USTA to film at the 2011 US Open, the organization later claimed the pair had violated a five-minute limit to the use of licensed footage and presented a view of professional tennis which was "not in the best interest of the sport."

 Baird and Major attributed the lawsuit to their use of footage of Serena Williams' 2009 outburst at the US Open.
 The filmmakers believed the USTA worried the footage would cast the organisation in a bad light.
 In a letter co-written with Major, Baird appealed to the tennis community for support in challenging what she called an "attempt to censor filmmakers" by the USTA.
 Baird and Major reached a confidential settlement with the organization in 2013 which allowed Venus and Serena to be released unedited.

-Producing career
+Producing and directing career

 In addition to her own works, Baird has produced documentaries created by other directors.
 In 2017 she executive produced the feature No Stone Unturned, which investigates the story of the 1994 Loughinisland massacrein Northern Ireland.
 She also executive produced Elián, which focuses on Elián Gonzales as a grown adult and the story that followed his removal from the US to Cuba.

 Additionally, she executive produced the documentary City of Ghosts, which tells the story of ISIS fighters in the city of Raqqa during the fall of the attempted caliphate.

 Baird was the executive producer of Icarus, which follows the story of Bryan Fogel as he investigates the world of doping and the ability for athletes to hide their use of pharmacological support.
 The film received the Academy Award for Best Documentary Feature in 2018.
 In 2018 Baird also produced the film Cradle of Champions, which follows the 2015 New York State Golden Gloves and its competitors within the context of post-industrial urban America.
 In 2018 Baird was an executive producer for the documentary film Divide and Conquer: The Story of Roger Ailes, and in 2019 she was an executive producer for the documentary film Mystify: Michael Hutchence.
+Baird also directed and produced Ghislaine Maxwell: Filthy Rich with Radical.

+Baird was a producer of Client 9: The Rise and Fall of Eliot Spitzer in 2010, as well as Executive Producer of the Matthew Heineman film The First Wave; the Gabriela Cowperthwaite film The Grab; and the film Tantura.